cloudify-cosmo/getcloudify.org/guide/3.1/reference-types.md

 {%endhighlight%}

 ### parameters details
-* `resources_prefix` An optional prefix to be added to all resources (and private key files) names.
+* `resources_prefix` An optional prefix to be added to all resources' names.
 It is recommended for the prefix to end with an underscore or a dash.
-If not provided, no prefix will be added (Default: `""`)
+If omitted, no prefix will be added (Default: `""`)
 * cloudify_agent
   * `min_workers` Celery autoscale parameter - the minimum number of workers on an agent machine.
 See [Autoscaling](http://docs.celeryproject.org/en/latest/userguide/workers.html#autoscaling) (Default: `2`).
   * `max_workers` Celery autoscale parameter - the maximum number of workers on an agent machine.
 See [Autoscaling](http://docs.celeryproject.org/en/latest/userguide/workers.html#autoscaling) (Default: `5`).
   * `remote_execution_port` The default port that will be used to run commands on agents (Default: `22`).
   * `user` The default user that will be used to connect with agent machines.
-If not provided, then this will have to be specified in the blueprints in the agent node or type properties (Default: `ubuntu`)
+If omitted, then this will have to be specified in the blueprints in the agent node or type properties (Default: `ubuntu`)
 * workflows
   * `task_retries` Number of retries for a failing workflow task. -1 means infinite retries (Default: `-1`).
   * `task_retry_interval` Minimum wait time (in seconds) in between workflow task retries (Default: `30`).